 Rule of thumb, in yoga, pain is a red flag.
-The body is trying to tell to stop whatever you’re doing right now.
-Discomfort or mental discouragement are totally different, and we’ll talk about those an other time.
+The body is trying to tell you to stop whatever you’re doing right now.
+Discomfort or mental discouragement are totally different, and we’ll talk about those at another time.

 SIGNS OF A SERIOUS WRIST INJURY INCLUDE: